apivideo/api.video-java-client/docs/WebhooksApi.md

     WebhooksApi apiInstance = client.webhooks();

-    WebhooksCreatePayload webhooksCreatePayload = new WebhooksCreatePayload(); //
+    WebhooksCreationPayload webhooksCreationPayload = new WebhooksCreationPayload(); //
-    webhooksCreatePayload.setEvents(Arrays.asList(video.encoding.quality.completed)); // A list of the webhooks that you are subscribing to.
-Currently &quot;video.encoding.quality.completed&quot; is the only option. video.encoding.quality.completed - a video encoding quality is ready for the video (for example the 720p quality hls encoding video is ready.) webhooksCreatePayload.setUrl("https://example.com/webhooks"); // The the url to which HTTP notifications are sent.
+    webhooksCreationPayload.setEvents(Arrays.asList(video.encoding.quality.completed)); // A list of the webhooks that you are subscribing to.
+Currently &quot;video.encoding.quality.completed&quot; is the only option. video.encoding.quality.completed - a video encoding quality is ready for the video (for example the 720p quality hls encoding video is ready.) webhooksCreationPayload.setUrl("https://example.com/webhooks"); // The the url to which HTTP notifications are sent.
 It could be any http or https URL.

     try {
-      Webhook result = apiInstance.create(webhooksCreatePayload);
+      Webhook result = apiInstance.create(webhooksCreationPayload);
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling WebhooksApi#create");